Dimensional Memorandum

 G_μν + S_μν = (8πG/c⁴)(T_μν + Λₛ g_μν e^(−s / λₛ)) + ∂/∂s ∫ Φ ds

-These are not formulas—they are geometric truths.
+These formulas are geometric truths.
 They describe how coherence flows and collapses into observed phenomena.

 Why Cubes Over Spheres?